Montessori art curriculum, how to choose for students

 In this 1-hour video, Spramani shows you which watercolor paints to use for teaching children.
 She provides you with all the tips on what to buy, how to set up, and how to prepare for watercolor process-based activities.
 Great if you are curious.

-Buy Now
+Buy Art Training Now

 Exploring the World Through Art: Creative Activities for 3-6 Year Old Montessori Students

 Hello are you new to teaching your Montessori student about visual arts?
 In this blog I want to give you some general art information if this is totally new to you.
 I’m a Montessori Art Teacher and the author of several Montessori art guides.
+And I want to share creative activities 3-6 for your Montessori students.
+So lets get started… Montessori education is focused on hands-on, experiential learning, and this approach extends to art education as well!

-Art lessons for 3 to 6 Montessori students should be designed to engage their all their senses, promote creativity, self-expression, fine-motor movement and independence.
-To give you an idea of what art lesson activities might look like here are three types of lessons that are well-suited for Montessori students in this age range:
+Art lessons for 3 to 6 Montessori students should be designed to engage all their senses, promote creativity, self-expression, fine-motor movement and independence.
+To give you an idea of what art lesson activities might look like here are four types of lessons that are well-suited for Montessori students in this age range:

 Sensory Art